-Some days you’d walk past a banker sitting at the desk doing nothing but either chatting on the phone with a friends or just surfing the web.
+Some days you’d walk past a banker sitting at the desk doing nothing but chatting on the phone with a friend or surfing the web.
 ‘What are you up to?’
 I’d ask.

 ‘Pullin a stretch’ the banker would reply as he looks up at one of the many digital clocks mounted on walls.
 ‘Ten more minutes and I’m gettin sushi for me and my girl’.

 Very often you weren’t the only one to enjoy those perks.
 With the corporate card, you’d throw in four or five extra dishes, a couple of deserts and a handful of pricey health drinks and then went home with dinner ready for your guests.
 You’d just scribble down the names of a few colleagues on the receipt just in case you had to justify the bill.
 In my years at the bank, however, this was never questioned and dinner bills at the office ran in the hundreds of pounds.